Prostaglandin G2

-Prostaglandin G2 is an organic peroxide belonging to the family of prostaglandins.
+Prostaglandin G2 (PGG2) is an organic peroxide belonging to the family of prostaglandins.
 The compound has been isolated as a solid, although it is usually used in vivo.
-It quickly converts into prostaglandin H2, a process catalyzed by the enzyme COX.
+It quickly converts into prostaglandin H2, a process catalyzed by the enzyme cyclooxygenase (COX).

 Prostaglandin G2 is produced from the fatty acid arachidonic acid.
-The reaction, an oxygenation, requires the enzyme cyclooxygenase, which inserts two molecules of O2 into the C-H bonds of the substrate acid.
+The reaction, a double oxygenation, requires the enzyme COX, which inserts two molecules of O2 into the C-H bonds of the substrate acid.